Willy Schaeffler: Administrator

-In 1970, Schaeffler was named as Director of the U.S. Alpine Ski Team; Schaeffler held this position until 1973.
+In 1970, Schaeffler was named as the Director of the U.S. Alpine Ski Team; Schaeffler held this position until 1973.
 During this period, he served as head coach for the U.S. team at the 1972 Winter Olympics in Sapporo, Japan, where the women's team won gold and bronze medals.
-Not surprisingly, Schaeffler was often referred to as "America's Most Successful Ski Coach".
+Not surprisingly, Schaeffler is often referred to as "America's Most Successful Ski Coach".

 Schaeffler was largely responsible for moving the U.S. National Ski Team to its permanent headquarters in Park City, Utah, in 1974 and established the first national ski training center here.
 He laid out large parts of the area, including several runs on Ski Team Ridge, known as the U.S. Ski Team training runs.
 Today, a ski run is named in his honor at Park City, called "Willy's Run."
 Another run in Beaver Creek, Colorado, called "Willy's Face," is also dedicated to the memory of Schaeffler.
-A third, in the ski area Willy Schaeffler helped found, Arapahoe Basin, in Colorado, also bears his name, titled "Pioneer Willy."
-Especially in his work as a technical delegate for the International Ski Federation (FIS), Schaeffler was passionate about ski and ski racing safety.
+A third, in the ski area Willy Schaeffler helped found Arapahoe Basin, in Colorado, also bears his name, titled "Pioneer Willy."
+Especially in his work as a technical delegate for the International Ski Federation (FIS), Schaeffler was passionate about ski and ski racing safety, and skiing opportunities for the disabled and underprivileged.

-Schaeffler developed a special intensive training program for his skiers, plus he planned and proposed a sports medicine program, and a traveling medical team for his athletes.
+Schaeffler developed a special intensive training program for his skiers, plus, he planned and proposed a sports medicine program, extreme safety mechanisms, and a traveling medical team for his athletes.
 Schaeffler was also one of the founders of Professional Ski Instructors of America (PSIA), separating instructor training within the USSA into an independent organization.

 Developer

-During the 1970s, Schaeffler worked with Walt Disney, in an effort to open new ski resorts.
-The first project, in Mineral King, expanded greatly during design and was eventually planned to host more than a million visitors a year.
-The Sierra Club objected and a lengthy series of court cases followed, until the Disney organization finally gave up on the idea, citing costs and delays, following Disney's death in late 1966.
-A second attempt followed at Independence Lake near Mt.
-Lola in northern California, just north and not far from Lake Tahoe.
-A similar series of environmental lawsuits followed, and these plans were also abandoned, along with much of Disney's interest in the ski market.
+During the 1960s, Schaeffler worked with Walt Disney in an effort to open new ski resorts.
+The first project, in Mineral King, expanded greatly during design, and was eventually planned to host more than a million visitors a year.
+The Sierra Club objected, and a lengthy series of court cases followed, until the Disney organization finally gave up on the idea, citing costs and delays, following Disney's death in late 1966.
+A second attempt, again involving Disney's best designers and developers, followed at Independence Lake near Mt.
+Lola in the northern California, not far from Lake Tahoe.
+A similar series of environmental lawsuits followed, and these plans were also abandoned, along with much of Disney's interest in the skiing destination market.